 Nicky Marsh works on representations of finance in contemporary culture, her books include Show me the Money: the Image of Finance, Literature and Globalization; A Reader.
 She is currently working on the economies of gender.

 Will May is drawn to poets that bother critics (Stevie Smith, F.T.
 Prince), and modes that bother poetry (whimsy).
 His published research has considered why composers and librettists disagree, how you fictionalise a pianist, when to doodle on a poem, whether the postwar is a literary category, and the dangers of eccentricity as a tradition.
 He talks about Stevie Smith now and again.
 Currently, he is writing a book on poetry and whimsy, and collaborating with SO:TO Speak on a series of workshops for local writers.
+Will May’s edition of Stevie Smith’s Collected Poems and Drawings is published in a new paperback edition by Faber on November 1st, 2018.

 Peter Middleton has just assembled a collection of previously published and new essays, provisionally entitled Extended Authorship, for University of New Mexico Press.
 He is currently working on a book about the mixed legacy of wartime cryptography on theories of communication, postmodern theory, neurodiversity, and current debates about the role of internet platform corporations.
 He will be giving a paper on this theme at the forthcoming BSLS conference in April.
 A prose text called “Unknowns” will appear in the Chicago Review in March.